jamieweb/results-whitelist/README.md

 ## To-do/Ideas

-    Support for more Google sites (currently only .com and .co.uk, however you can easily edit the manifest.json to add your own preferred Google site)
+    Support for more Google sites
+    (currently only .com and .co.uk, however you can easily edit the manifest.json file to add your own preferred Google site)

     Direct domain name matching (so you don't need to define subdomains) Test in Chromium